Alibaba Group (NYSE:BABA) PT Lowered to $290.00

-Alibaba Group (NYSE:BABA) had its target price cut by Stifel Nicolaus from $305.00 to $290.00 in a research report sent to investors on Wednesday, Analyst Price Targets reports.
-They currently have a buy rating on the specialty retailer’s stock.
+Alibaba Group (NYSE:BABA) had its price objective lowered by analysts at Truist Securities from $315.00 to $290.00 in a research note issued on Thursday, Benzinga reports.
+The firm currently has a “buy” rating on the specialty retailer’s stock.
+Truist Securities’ target price suggests a potential upside of 37.40% from the stock’s current price.

-Several other research analysts have also recently commented on BABA.
-Truist Financial lowered their target price on Alibaba Group from $316.00 to $330.00 in a research note on Monday, April 19th.
-KeyCorp decreased their price target on Alibaba Group from $315.00 to $305.00 and set an overweight rating for the company in a report on Monday, April 19th.
-Truist lifted their price target on Alibaba Group from $326.00 to $330.00 in a report on Friday, March 19th.
-Morgan Stanley decreased their price target on Alibaba Group from $320.00 to $300.00 and set an overweight rating for the company in a report on Thursday, April 15th.
-Finally, Citigroup decreased their price target on Alibaba Group from $345.00 to $338.00 in a report on Friday, April 9th.
-Three equities research analysts have rated the stock with a hold rating, thirty have assigned a buy rating and one has assigned a strong buy rating to the company.
-The company currently has a consensus rating of Buy and an average price target of $311.27.
+Several other research firms also recently commented on BABA.
+Benchmark reduced their price target on shares of Alibaba Group from $310.00 to $285.00 and set a “buy” rating for the company in a research report on Thursday.
+Citigroup reduced their price target on shares of Alibaba Group from $338.00 to $306.00 and set a “buy” rating for the company in a research report on Friday, May 14th.
+JPMorgan Chase & Co. started coverage on shares of Alibaba Group in a research report on Monday, May 17th.
+They issued an “overweight” rating for the company.
+Mizuho upped their price objective on shares of Alibaba Group from $270.00 to $285.00 and gave the stock a “buy” rating in a research report on Wednesday, February 3rd.
+Finally, Robert W. Baird cut their price objective on shares of Alibaba Group from $285.00 to $270.00 and set an “outperform” rating for the company in a research report on Thursday.
+Three equities research analysts have rated the stock with a hold rating, thirty have given a buy rating and one has given a strong buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $311.27.

 Alibaba Group Company Profile